 When we are healthy, ample Qi (vital energy. life force, neurovascular communications)and blood flow through the body along channels or channels, sometimes called meridians, and vessels, connecting the surface of the body with the internal organs.
 If the flow of Qi and blood is blocked in any way or there is a lack of Qi or blood, then the body will have difficulty remaining in balance, hence the development of pain and/or ill heath.
 We also focus on the balance of heat and cold, dry and damp, and the interaction between the five elements (wood, fire, earth, metal and water) in your body, mind and spirit.

 Acupuncture points are specific sites on a meridian/channel where the flow of Qi can be influenced and stimulated.
 “Meridians/Channels are an invisible network linking vital substances to organs and carrying nourishment and strength.
 Meridians/Channels unify all parts of the body which is essential to remaining in a harmonious balance.”

 By inserting ultra-fine needles into the body’s channels/meridians, an experienced acupuncturist can stimulate the body’s own healing response which in turn helps to restore its natural balance.
-We also have ‘needle-free’ options available like acupressure, directed-cutaneous microcurrent, laser, earseeds, tuning forks and can use moxibustion for stimulation if this is preferred.
+We also have ‘needle-free’ options available like acupressure, directed-cutaneous microcurrent, laser, earseeds, tuning forks and often use moxibustion for stimulation if this is preferred.
 The Chinese pinyin names of the characters for "acupuncture" are "zhen" and "zhou", which represent both the needle and fire (burning of mugwart), representing modes of treatment from the south of China to the north.
 A more acurate english translation would have been "ACUMOXA THERAPY"

 "The flow of Qi and blood can become imbalanced through a number of factors including lifestyle, poor nutrition, overwork, weather and environmental conditions, hereditary factors, trauma, stress/anxiety, and infections."
 [Huang-di Nei Jing Su-wen (Inner Classic of the Yellow Emperor), Beijing, People’s Press, 1963]